-(i) To supervise the preparation and presentation process and the clarity and integrity of the non-financial information of the Company and its subsidiaries in so far as such non-financial information is required.
+(i) To supervise the preparation and presentation process and the clarity and integrity of the non-financial information of the Company and its subsidiaries based on available sources of internal information in so far as such nonfinancial information is required and report on the same to the Audit and Risk Supervisory Committee of Scottish Power Limited.

-f) Compliance, Good Governance and Prevention and Correction of Fraudulent and Illegal Behaviours:
+g) Compliance, Good Governance and Prevention and Correction of Fraudulent and Illegal Behaviours:

-- (i) To receive and analyse any reports or findings issued by the Compliance Division in relation to any alleged irregularities or acts contrary to the law or the rules of the corporate governance system of the Company that may affect members of the Board of Directors and propose any measure deemed appropriate and necessary (including their removal), in accordance with the conclusions reached in the Compliance Division's investigation, and subject to the rules, powers and responsibilities of the Compliance Division pursuant to the corporate governance system of the Company, and in accordance with any legal requirement. - (ii) To receive information from the Compliance Division in connection with any matter relating to regulatory compliance and the prevention and correction of illegal or fraudulent conduct. - (iii) To receive information from the Compliance Division on any matter related to the effectiveness of the Company's compliance system, including a regular report from the Company's Business Compliance Officer.
+- (i) To receive and analyse any reports or findings issued by the Compliance Division in relation to any alleged irregularities or acts contrary to the law or the rules of the Governance and Sustainability System of the Company that may affect members of the Board of Directors and propose any measure deemed appropriate and necessary (including their removal), in accordance with the conclusions reached in the Compliance Division's investigation, and subject to the rules, powers and responsibilities of the Compliance Division pursuant to the Governance and Sustainability System of the Company, and in accordance with any legal requirement. - (ii) To receive information from the Compliance Division in connection with any matter relating to regulatory compliance and the prevention and correction of illegal or fraudulent conduct. - (iii) To receive information from the Compliance Division on any matter related to the effectiveness of the Company's compliance system, including a regular report from the Company's Business Compliance Officer.
 The Committee shall then opine on the conclusions of such report regarding the effectiveness of the compliance system of the Company to the Board of Directors. - (iv) To review, through the Compliance Division, the internal policies and procedures of the Company to verify the effectiveness thereof to prevent inappropriate conduct and identify any policies or procedures that might be more effective at promoting the highest ethical standards, for submission to the Board of Directors.
-The Board of Directors shall be made aware of any amendments to the regulations of the Compliance Division as they apply from time to time. - (v) To review and ratify the annual operating budget of the Compliance Division, for submission to the Board of Directors, and ensure that the Compliance Division has the necessary human and material resources available to it to perform its duties, while also ensuring its independence and effectiveness. - (vi) To evaluate the functioning of the Compliance Division and the performance of the Company's Business Compliance Officer.
-Each year the Committee shall evaluate and endorse the objectives of the Compliance Division prior to their submission to the Board of Directors. - The conclusions of the evaluation carried out by the Committee shall be submitted to the Board of Directors to be taken into account when determining the Company's Business Compliance Officer's remuneration.
-The Company's Business Compliance Officer shall also be informed of the same. - (vii) To approve the annual activity plan for the Compliance Division. - (viii) To report the proposals of the appointments for the Company's Business Compliance Officer. - (ix) To review the status of the Company's compliance with laws, regulations and internal procedures and the scope and status of systems designed to promote the Company's compliance with laws, regulations and internal procedures, through review of reports from management, legal counsel and third parties as determined by the Committee.
+The Board of Directors shall be made aware of any amendments to the regulations of the Compliance Division as they apply from time to time.

+- (v) To review and ratify the annual operating budget of the Compliance Division, for submission to the Board of Directors, and ensure that the Compliance Division has the necessary human and material resources available to it to perform its duties, while also ensuring its independence and effectiveness. - (vi) To evaluate the functioning of the Compliance Division and the performance of the Company's Business Compliance Officer.
+Each year the Committee shall evaluate and endorse the objectives of the Compliance Division prior to their submission to the Board of Directors.

+The conclusions of the evaluation carried out by the Committee shall be submitted to the Board of Directors to be taken into account when determining the Company's Business Compliance Officer's remuneration.
+The Company's Business Compliance Officer shall also be informed of the same.

+- (vii) To approve the annual activity plan for the Compliance Division. - (viii) To report the proposals of the appointments for the Company's Business Compliance Officer. - (ix) To review the status of the Company's compliance with laws, regulations and internal procedures and the scope and status of systems designed to promote the Company's compliance with laws, regulations and internal procedures, through review of reports from management, legal counsel and third parties as determined by the Committee.

-(f) Irregular and Improper Financial Conduct:
+h) Irregular and Improper Financial Conduct: